Immigration Attorney’s assistance for Obtaining an Immigrant Visa in Miami, Fort Lauderdale, Weston, Orlando and surrounding areas

 The sponsor who files a petition on behalf of the foreign citizen with the U.S. Citizenship and Immigration Services begins the process.
 If approved, the petition is processed at the National Visa Center where an agent is chosen and fees are paid.
 Several more steps, including submitting more forms, collection financial documents, and interviews are involved.

 Allow us at Szabo Law group to walk you through this process.
 Aron Szabo personally meets with every client and spends time listening and understanding you particular circumstance.
 Szabo Law Group will review your particular situation and work to get you through the immigration process as quickly and as easily as the government will allow.
-To schedule a free consultation, contact the Szabo Law Group today at (954) 210–6054.
+To schedule consultation, contact the Szabo Law Group today at (954) 210–6054.